kabirverchand/kabirverchand.github.io/_pages/about.md

 *Note:* I previously published under the name Kabir Aladin Chandrasekher.

+**In Fall 2025, I will join the University of Southern California (USC) as an assistant professor in the Department of Data Sciences and Operations**

 ### Selected recent publications (see [all](https://kabirverchand.github.io/publications))
 - **Chandrasekher, K.A.**, Pananjady, A., and Thrampoulidis, C. (2023), [Sharp global convergence guarantees for iterative nonconvex optimization: A Gaussian process perspective](https://arxiv.org/abs/2109.09859), Annals of Statistics.